-Among the people that click the “like” button on your company’s Facebook fan page, as much as 90% of those people never return to your fan page, but rather they see and interact with your content in the “news” feed located on their Facebook page.
+To begin with, among the people that click the “like” button on your company’s Facebook fan page, as much as 90% of those people never return to your fan page.
+But rather they see and interact with your content in the facebook news feed located on their Facebook page.
 For this reason, it is important that your news feed be optimized for major impact on Facebook’s news content section.
 And 30 billion pieces of news are shared on Facebook every single month.
 Your job is to make sure your news content is seen.

 Three factors that affect if people see your news information:

 These factors make up the an algorithm called “Edgerank”.
-It’s a very confusing formula, and no one really knows for sure what the formula is, but here are factors that may help to get your news feed posts viewed by more individuals and increase engagement with your fans.
+Hence, it’s a very confusing formula, and no one really knows for sure what the formula is, but here are factors that may help to get your news feed posts viewed by more individuals and increase engagement with your fans.

 – the relationship that your fan has with your page, how much they interact, comment and like, how much they see your content

 – every piece of content has a specific score whether people like, or share